D1792/STAT133_class/workout01/report/workout01-Daiki-Ina.md

 | Born        |  D.C., 1988  |
 | Height      |   6 ft 9 in  |

+Kevin Wayne Durant is an American professional basketball player for the Golden State Warriors of the National Basketball Association.
+He played one season of college basketball for the University of Texas, and was selected as the second overall pick by the Seattle SuperSonics in the 2007 NBA draft.
+He played nine seasons in Oklahoma City before signing with Golden State in 2016, winning back-to-back championships in 2017 and 2018.

 <img src="../images/thompkl01.jpg" width="120" />

 | Description |     Value     |